-For example, let’s say we know we’ve always wanted to enrol to an art school.
-But we are afraid, because enrolling to an art school full-time also means that we need to quit our job; because our job takes too much time and energy.
+For example, let’s say we know we’ve always wanted to enroll in an art school.
+But we are afraid because enrolling in an art school full-time also means that we need to quit our job; because our job takes too much time and energy.
 However, if we stop working, then how can we meet our daily needs and support our family?

 Now that we’ve looked closer, we know exactly what we are afraid of.
 The good news is this: once fear is defined, it loses half of its power.
 Now we can look fear right in the eye and make a plan to eliminate it.

-Can we enrol in an art school on a part-time basis?
-Or are we able to enrol in an art school full-time, and secure a part-time job that is less demanding?
+Can we enroll in an art school on a part-time basis?
+Or are we able to enroll in an art school full-time, and secure a part-time job that is less demanding?
 Can we sell some of the goods we have at home to add up to our savings account when we’re studying in art school?